-This is a true story about a client of our firm who became very sick and wanted to make some changes to her estate plan.
-Instead of asking an attorney to draft an amendment to her trust, she decided to simply write her own amendment on some Teddy Bear stationary.
+This is a true story about a client of our firm.
+She became very sick and, knowing she would soon pass, wanted to make some changes to her Estate Plan.
+Instead of asking an attorney to draft an amendment to her Trust, she decided to simply write her own amendment on some Teddy Bear stationery.

 This real-life example illustrates well why you should never attempt to create or amend your own estate planning documents.

-- Giving gifts inappropriately (such as to minor children or to beneficiaries with drug problems or beneficiaries who are on governmental assistance, causing them to lose their benefits).
+- Giving gifts inappropriately (such as to minor children, beneficiaries with drug problems, or beneficiaries who are on governmental assistance, causing them to lose their benefits)

-While clients may hope to save a few hundred dollars by doing their own estate planning documents, they often fail to realize that the confusion and legal ambiguity created by this decision can and does result in thousands of dollars of litigation later on.
+While clients may hope to save a few hundred dollars by doing their own Estate Planning, the confusion and legal ambiguity created can and often does result in thousands of dollars of litigation later on.

-Estate Planning law is complex and specialized enough that even most attorneys who don’t specialize in this field seek assistance from a qualified estate planning firm when creating their estate plan.
-If you would like to make changes to your estate plan, be sure to seek the counsel of a qualified estate planning attorney.
+Estate Planning Law is complex and specialized.
+Even attorneys who practice in other areas of the law usually hire an Estate Planning attorney to create their estate plan.
+If you would like to create or make changes to your Estate Plan, be sure to seek the counsel of a qualified Estate Planning attorney.